mk590901/ECG-Pseudo-Service/README.md

 * Brutal pseudo client delete from the application: swipe from right to left.
 >__Stop button__ deletes GUI images of clients.

-> A significant change is related to the creation of a __widget__ for displaying the ECG signal. __Widget__ is created not in advance, before the signal display process startsbut after receiving the data, and uses the attributes of this data.
+> A significant change is related to the creation of a __widget__ for displaying the ECG signal. __Widget__ is created not in advance, before the signal display process starts but after receiving the data, and uses the attributes of this data.

 ## Movie